 Landings data were obtained from the Marine Management Organisation (MMO) for landings of bass and rays into English ports of Liverpool Bay (Lancashire and Merseyside; i.e. the southern part of the NWIFCA district) by inshore vessels (≤10 m, UK registered) for 2008-2019.
 Figure 1 presents annual trends.
 For bass, these show recent landings around a third lower than a peak in 2013, with Fleetwood and Lytham St Annes the most consistently important local ports.
-Rays show a similar pattern (2019 landings less than half the peak in 2015), with Fleetwood the only local port of importance.
+Rays show a similar pattern (2019 landings less than half the peak in 2015; possibly due to the limited market/low prices for rays at the time of the study), with Fleetwood the only local port of importance.

-Monthly landings (Figure 2) show that the bass fishery is highly seasonal, with most landings between May and September, peaking in July and August.
-Rays are landed year-round and show a less distinct pattern, with August the most important month for landings in recent years (2018 and 2019).
+Monthly landings (Figure 2) show that the bass fishery is highly seasonal, with most landings between May and October, peaking in July and August.
+Rays are landed year-round and show a less distinct pattern b)